South Korea hospitals to monitor emergency room visitors in battle on MERS

 Kwon declined to say if the new measure aimed to discourage patients and their families from visiting emergency wards, but said the ministry was reviewing a more permanent legal approach.

-On Wednesday, the ministry said the outbreak was at a crossroads, backing off from an earlier assessment that the spread of disease had leveled off.
+On Wednesday, the ministry said the outbreak was at a crossroads, backing off from an earlier assessment that the spread of disease had levelled off.

 On Thursday officials said they were monitoring more than 2,000 people who had been in another Seoul hospital with a patient who was later confirmed as MERS positive.